-Schedule: As requests are made, staff will provide the pertinent information to FIN partners and they will attempt to collect the requested information based in available resources and time.
+Schedule: As requests are made, staff will provide the pertinent information to FIN partners and they will attempt to collect the requested information based on available resources and time.
 This is an ongoing activity.

-Task B19: Collection of Social/Economic Data (Goal 2, Objective 5) (F)
+Task B21: Collection of Social/Economic Data (Goal 2, Objective 5) (F)

-Objective: Implement the collection of the social/economic data in the Gulf of economist to work on various economic projects including coordination of Gulf of Mexico state and federal commercial and recreational fishing economic activities; development and implementation of information collection on public attitudes, knowledge and use patterns of coastal and marine ecosystems; development and implementation of a marine angler expenditure survey for the Gulf of Mexico; development and implementation of an economic survey of the Gulf of Mexico inshore shrimp fleet; and development and implementation of an economic survey of fishing-related businesses in the Gulf of Mexico.
+Objective: Implement the collection of the social/economic data in the Gulf of economist to work on various economic projects but funding ended in 2014.
 The implementation of this module should continue and issues to consider include securing long-term funding; increasing economic data collection and support trending over time; improving coordination among management entities and developing a uniform approach for assessing the impact of management decisions and fishery disasters.
 This task will be accomplished by meeting, telephone and mail and in conjunction with the ACCSP, where applicable.